 (g) If deficiencies are identified for a new, functionally modified, or retiring RAS by ERCOT or other parties’ comments, the RAS Entity shall either submit an amended RAS proposal or withdraw the RAS proposal.
 The amended RAS proposal shall undergo the review process specified in paragraph (4)(e) above using the 30 Business Day RAS review timeline in paragraph (4)(a) above until the identified deficiencies have been resolved to the satisfaction of ERCOT.

-(h) For any proposed retirement of a RAS, ERCOT shall evaluate whether the proposed retirement will cause any reliability concern, including whether the proposed retirement will adversely impact the dispatch of a Generation Resource subject to the minimum deliverability criteria set forth in Planning Guide Section 4.1.1.7, Minimum Deliverability Criteria.
+(h) For any proposed retirement of a RAS, ERCOT shall evaluate whether the proposed retirement will cause any reliability concern, including whether the proposed retirement will adversely impact the dispatch of a Generation Resource or ESR subject to the minimum deliverability criteria set forth in Planning Guide Section 4.1.1.7, Minimum Deliverability Criteria.
 After considering any comments submitted, if ERCOT does not identify any reliability concern, ERCOT shall issue a Market Notice indicating its approval of the proposed retirement of the RAS.
-If ERCOT does identify a reliability concern or an adverse impact to the dispatch of a Generation Resource subject to the minimum deliverability criteria set forth in Planning Guide Section 4.1.1.7, ERCOT shall issue a Market Notice denying the retirement.
+If ERCOT does identify a reliability concern or an adverse impact to the dispatch of a Generation Resource or ESR subject to the minimum deliverability criteria set forth in Planning Guide Section 4.1.1.7, ERCOT shall issue a Market Notice denying the retirement.

 (i) As part of the ERCOT review, ERCOT may notify the Steady State Working Group (SSWG), the Dynamics Working Group (DWG), and the System Protection Working Group (SPWG) of the RAS proposal, and each working group or any member of each working group may provide any comments, questions, or issues to ERCOT.
 ERCOT may work with the owner(s) of Facilities affected by the RAS as necessary to address all issues.